US bank fined for opening 'dummy' accounts for clients - ExBulletin

 The CFBP announced Thursday that it had fined US Bank $37.5 million after a five-year investigation.

-In a statement to CNN Business, US Bank said it had “improved processes and oversight” since 2016 regarding sales practice issues.
+In a statement to CNN Business, US Bank said it has made process and oversight improvements since 2016 regarding sales practice issues.
 Employees now receive incentives only for accounts where the customer uses the service.

 US Bank has over 2,800 branches across the United States.

 The CFBP said its investigation found evidence that the bank knew its employees were opening accounts without customers’ permission and that it had not put measures in place to prevent and detect them.
-The bank’s sales campaigns and compensation programs rewarded employees for selling banking products, the agency added.
+Sales campaigns and bank compensation programs have rewarded employees for selling banking products, the agency added.

 Regulators found employees opening deposit accounts, credit cards and lines of credit with high interest rates and expensive fees that were passed on to the customer.

-“US Bank’s behavior has harmed its customers in the form of unwanted accounts, negative effects on their credit profiles, and loss of control over personally identifiable information,” the CFBP said in its statement, claiming that customers had been forced to close unauthorized accounts in their names and seek refunds themselves.
+The conduct of U.S. banks has harmed its customers in the form of unwanted accounts, negative effects on their credit profiles and loss of control over personally identifiable information, the CFBP said in its statement, saying that the customers were forced to close unauthorized accounts in their name and seek reimbursement themselves.

 Sources